 You can nibble on your food while strolling around the city, or bring it back to a home-away-from-home at one of Austin’s Airbnbs.

-As the most populous city in Texas, it is no surprise that Houston offers some of the best culinary destinations in the state.
-From brunch to burgers, the city offers an array of well-received restaurants that make Houston a must-visit location for any foodie.
-When hungry for an amazing, unique, mouth-watering burger, look no further than Houston’s myriad burger joints.
-Try Lankford Grocery, where you may choose from 20 different burgers, such as a Wasabi Burger or a Greek Burger.
-Other notable places include Little Bigs (famous for its hamburger sliders), Kenny & Ziggy’s and Bernie’s Burger Bus.
-Also famous for its many incredible brunches, Houston’s 51 Fifteen Restaurant & Lounge (serving bacon waffles and ‘green’ eggs) and Baby Barnaby’s Café (serving barbecue brisket eggs benedict and salmon omelets) are top foodie destinations.
+As the most populous city in Texas, Houston unsurprisingly offers some of the best culinary destinations in the state.
+When hungry for a mouthwatering burger, look no further than Houston’s myriad burger joints.
+Lankford Grocery flips all sorts of different burgers, such as a wasabi burger or a Greek burger, while other notable places include Kenny & Ziggy’s and Bernie’s Burger Bus.
+Also famous for its many incredible brunches, Houston is home to 51 Fifteen Restaurant & Lounge, serving Belgian waffles, homemade biscuits and frittatas, and Baby Barnaby’s Café, serving barbecue brisket, eggs benedict and salmon omelettes.

-A well-loved Texas tradition, many know Bluebell ice cream as a staple of the Texan diet.
-The Bluebell Creamery in Brenham, Texas, offers tours of the functioning ice cream factory, highlighting the history of the Bluebell company and showcasing the everyday methods and operations of Bluebell’s factory workers in the making of their product.
-From the blending of ingredients to the packaging and storing, this tour features an interesting insight into the manufacturing of Texas’ ice cream.
+A well-loved Texas tradition, Bluebell ice cream is known by many as a staple of the Texan diet.
+The Bluebell Creamery in Brenham, Texas, offers tours of the functioning ice cream factory, diving into the history of the Bluebell company and its everyday methods and operations.
+From the blending of ingredients to the packaging and storing, this tour features an interesting insight into the manufacturing of the Texas ice cream.
 The tour also includes a walk through Bluebell’s quaint gift shop and – of course – a generous sampling of its product.